ondrejmo/k3s/README.md

 # k3s role

 An opinionated Ansible role, that install (and configures) k3s lightweight distribution of Kubernetes.
+Following snippet is an example play(book).

 ```yaml
 ---